3sidedcube/HybridKit/README.md

 A SwiftUI `View` may conform to `HostedView` in order to interface with its containing `UIHostingController` and `UINavigationController`.
 These are passed as environment variables when the `UIHostingController` is instantiated.
 With a reference to these view controllers, the SwiftUI can push, present, and dismiss the containing view controller.
+`SomeView` doesn't have to be a `HostedView` to work.
+It's only needed when interfacing with UIKit.

 For example: